-- Amazon: Although this might apply more to B2C, Amazon and specialty e-commerce sites are great platforms to find expressed pains.
+- Amazon: Although this may be more for B2C, but Amazon and specialty e-commerce sites can also be great platforms to find expressed pains.
 Through comments, reviews and reading lists, you can find early adopters.
-I’ve never used it myself, but maybe Alibaba is also a good platform for B2B entrepreneurs.
+I’ve never used it myself, but Alibaba may also be a good platform for B2B entrepreneurs.

-- Related problems: If you have a good understanding of the problem space, you can find early adopters through related apps or services.
-For example, if you’re exploring problems around translation, perhaps companies that implemented international payment gateways have related needs.
-The best part of this is that, case studies often tell you exactly who to speak to. :-)
+- Related needs or problems: If you have a good understanding of the problem space, you can find early adopters through related products or services.
+For example, if you were exploring problems around translation, companies like Adyen that help businesses internationalize their payment gateways might be able to point you to good candidates.
+Sifting through case studies and testimonies can often point to good prospects to speak to.
+Are there products that could be complementary to the product that you’re exploring?
+The best part of this is that… case studies often tell you exactly who you should be speaking with. 😉

-- Open Customer Service: Websites like Get Satisfaction or feature request boards are great places to find unmet needs and hone in on early adopters looking for solutions.
+- Open Customer Service: Feature request boards are also great places to find unmet needs and home in on early adopters that are looking for solutions.
 This is actually what analytics startup Amplitude did to outdo the competition.

-Suppose you’re exploring a solution around A/B testing.
+Let’s suppose you were exploring a solution around A/B testing.
 You’d try to find where Data and Marketing people hang out.
-A community like GrowthHackers – focused on agile marketing – might give you access to hundreds of potential early adopters.
+A community like GrowthHackers–focused on agile marketing–could possibly give you access to hundreds of potential early adopters.

-Looking at questions being asked on the site, a thread like this one would be a good indicator of someone with an expressed need:
+Looking at questions being asked on the site, a thread like the following could be a good indicator of someone with an expressed need:

-From there, you can see that the question got traction; the question is not a random edge case.
-Other users might be interested in solving the same pain point:
+From there, you could see that the question got traction; it is not a random edge case.
+Other users may be interested in solving the same pain point:

 Looking at the comments, you can find other users interested in the solution: